-A blow up of the model at 80 km depth, which is in the uppermost mantle everywhere in our study region, is presented in Figure 22.
-High velocity anomalies at this depth underlie that principal sedimentary basins (Tarim, Songliao, Jianghan, Taikang Hefei, Sichuan) and the Ordos block.
-In addition there are high velocity anomalies beneath the Lhasa terrane in southern Tibet, the Greater Xing'an Range, and the Yellow Sea.
-The high velocity anomaly beneath the Sichuan basin extends well outside the basin, and occupies much of the western Yangtze craton, so we will refer to it as the western Yangtze craton.
+At 80 km depth, high-velocity anomalies at this depth underlie those principal sedimentary basins (Tarim, Songliao, Jianghan, Taikang Hefei, Sichuan) and the Ordos block.
+In addition there are high-velocity anomalies beneath the Lhasa terrane in southern Tibet, the Greater Xing'an Range, and the Yellow Sea.
+The high-velocity anomaly beneath the Sichuan basin extends well outside the basin, and occupies much of the western Yangtze craton, so we will refer to it as the western Yangtze craton.
 The highest velocities underlie the Tarim basin, the western Yangtze craton, and the Ordos block.
-We believe these structures reflect the ancient origin of these tectonic features and contrast with the weaker positive velocity anomaly that underlies the next largest basin in our study region, the Songliao basin, which is believed to have formed much more recently (Tian et al., 1992, Liu et al., 2001).
+We believe these structures reflect the ancient origin of these tectonic features and contrast with the weaker positive velocity anomaly that underlies the next largest basin in our study region, the Songliao basin, which is believed to have formed much more recently (Tian et al. 1992; Liu et al. 2001).